Parent guide

 Calculator slips on the final step

-After several lines of correct working, the student types the wrong key and writes down a final answer that does not match their own working.
+After several correct lines of working, the student types the wrong key sequence and writes a final answer that does not match their own algebra.
+The working was right.
+The calculator step was not.

-• Forgetting brackets around a numerator or denominator.
+• Forgetting to put brackets around a numerator or denominator, so the calculator computes the wrong order.

 Pattern 4